Muztagh Tower: First and second ascents

 Nearly five decades after Vittorio Sella's photograph was taken, in 1956, his image served as inspiration for two separate expeditions that raced to achieve the first ascent of Mustagh Tower.
 Interestingly, both teams discovered that the mountain's routes were less steep than what Sella's photograph had suggested.
 The British expedition, consisting of John Hartog, Joe Brown, Tom Patey and Ian McNaught-Davis, approached the peak from the Chagaran Glacier on the west side and successfully reached the summit via the Northwest Ridge on July 6.
-They achieved this feat five days ahead of the French team, consisting of Guido Magnone, fr:Robert Paragot, André Contamine, and Paul Keller, who climbed the mountain from the east.
+They achieved this feat five days ahead of the French team, consisting of Guido Magnone, Robert Paragot, André Contamine, and Paul Keller, who climbed the mountain from the east.
 François Florence waited for the two parties at the camp IV during 42 hours without a radio, when they went, reached the summit and came back to this camp.